antoniomuzar/employee-onboarding/README.md

 ## Employee Onboarding Application

-This project is a simple Employee Onboarding web application developed as part of a job application assignment for an Appian Developer position at End2End.
+This project is a simple Employee Onboarding web application developed in Appian style of development.

 The goal of the application is to demonstrate a clear and meaningful approach to the employee onboarding business process, rather than focusing on excessive functionality or cutting-edge technologies.